 Age is a very important factor in Search Engine Optimization.
 There are several different types of age that can play roles in how Search Engines rank websites.
 Knowing these factors can be helpful in determining how long it will take for a website to rank well.
 Keep in mind age is only part of the algorithm, as other factors such as link popularity and keyword rich content will play a major role as well in rankings.

-Every few months the factors that effect the Search Engines’ ranking algorithm may change sometimes slightly, sometimes dramatically.
+Every few months the factors that affect the Search Engines’ ranking algorithm may change sometimes slightly, sometimes dramatically.
 The best thing you can possibly do is stick to your guns and get good quality links to your site and get good quality “original” content on your site and grow your site with new quality content as often as possible.

-Yahoo and MSN like clean, well written, well linked sites as much as Google does.
+Yahoo and MSN like clean, well written, well-linked sites as much as Google does.

 In the past we noticed a certain order in rankings, whereas MSN would pick up changes first, then Yahoo, then Google.
 We now see Yahoo takes the longest.
 So age may be a big factor for Yahoo’s current algorithm.
 Google has always put a high priority on age, hence, we have the Google Sandbox Effect, where new domains are reported to take 9 months or longer to rank.
-MSN places more importance on Content, Keywords and Links, so younger sites have a chance to rank in MSN.
+MSN places more importance on Content, Keywords, and Links, so younger sites have a chance to rank in MSN.
 Knowing and understanding age factors is part of the battle, these are the factors that no one can fake.
-Popularity can be faked or handed out via networks of friends or businesses, but Age cannot be manipulated, its the purest factor in rankings, however, it obviously does not count for quality.
+Popularity can be faked or handed out via networks of friends or businesses, but Age cannot be manipulated, it’s the purest factor in rankings, however, it obviously does not count for quality.